-74 "Aman Plus" interview with an "Aman Plus" client, name withheld at the client's request, Bishkek, June 2007.
+"Aman Plus" interview with a "Tais Plus" client, name withheld at the client's request, Bishkek, May 2007.

-[&]quot;Aman Plus" interview with a "Tais Plus" client, name withheld at the client's request, Bishkek, May 2007.
+&lt;sup>74 "Aman Plus" interview with an "Aman Plus" client, name withheld at the client's request, Bishkek, June 2007.

 It is well known that using drugs poses risks to one's life and that any overdose can be fatal.
 When someone overdoses, the person's circle of friends often first attempt to render first aid themselves.
 They believe that by the time a CEFAS team arrives, a person could die and then the whole crowd will be taken in by the police.
 They fear that they can be put in prison as accomplices and that they will be brought up on charges for using drugs.